 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors, and disabilitants in the General Employees Retirement Plan were based on RP-2014 tables.
-The cost of living benefit increases for retirees is assumed to be 1.0 percent.
+Mortality rates for active members, retirees, survivors, and disabilitants for all plans were based on RP-2014 tables for males or females, as appropriate, with slight adjustments.
+The cost of living benefit increases for retirees is assumed to be 1.0 percent through 2044, and 2.5 percent thereafter.

-Actuarial assumptions used in the June 30, 2016, valuation were based on the results of actuarial experience studies.
-The experience study in the General Employees Retirement Plan was for the period 2008 through 2015.
+Actuarial assumptions used in the June 30, 2017, valuation were based on the results of actuarial experience studies.
+The experience study in the General Employees Retirement Plan was dated June 30, 2015.